Linux-RISC/IRIX-disk-cloning/README.md

 # IRIX-disk-cloning
-IRIX script to clone a XFS disk
+IRIX script to clone an IRIX XFS disk